momentarypause/COVID_Death_Analysis/README.md

 COVID-19 has affected nearly every person on this planet in at least one way since its outbreak in early 2020.
 Many people have been impacted by the death of friends and/or family and are asking why this happened and if it could have been avoided.
 While those heavy questions may not be able to be answered fully by simple data analysis, we hope to generate conversation by using the COVID-19 Case Surveillance Public Use Data with Geography dataset to discover connections between certain demographic and geographic factors and death of COVID-19 patients.

 ##  Communication Protocols
-A private Slack channel will be the primary means of communication along with online face-to-face meetings via Zoom multiple times per week to check in and work through complex issues together.
+A private Slack channel will be the primary means of communication along with online face-to-face meetings via Zoom in addition to alloted class time to check in and work through complex issues together.

+Meeting 1: Tuesday, October 18, 9:00 pm
+Meeting 2: Wednesday, October 19, 8:00 pm

 ## Technologies
+### Tools
 - Github
-- pgAdmin -postgreSQL
+- pgAdmin
-- Python
-    - Pandas library (ADD OTHERS AS THEY ARE USED)
 - Jupyter Notebook
 - Tableau
+### Languages
+- Python
+- postgreSQL
+### Libraries
+- Pandas
+### Algorithms

+## Questions to Answer
+- What factors contributed most heavily to the deaths of people who contracted COVID-19?
+- Can this be used to build a machine learning model to predict the likelihood of death based on demographic and geographic factors?

 ## Data Source
 https://data.cdc.gov/Case-Surveillance/COVID-19-Case-Surveillance-Public-Use-Data-with-Ge/n8mc-b4w4